 Getting healthy, long and thick hair is everyone’s dream.
 But unfortunately an unhealthy lifestyle and lack of proper supply of nutrients in the diet often lead to several hair problems like hair thinning, dandruff, split ends and hair loss.
 Now this might appear strange, but bell pepper can support hair growth by improving the circulation of blood to the scalp.
 Given below are the benefits of bell peppers for hair.

-13. By stimulating circulation, bell peppers improve the effectiveness of other herbs.
+By stimulating circulation, bell peppers improve the effectiveness of other herbs.
 Red bell pepper is a natural hair growth stimulator and is highly effective in curing hair loss.
-In case of hair loss, capsicum improves blood flow which is vital for proper growth of hair and protection of hair follicles from the effects of dihydro testosterone (DHT).
+In case of hair loss, Consuming capsicum benefits individuals, in case of hair loss, as it improves blood flow which is vital for the proper growth of hair and the protection of hair follicles from the effects of dihydrotestosterone (DHT).

 Skin Benefits Of Bell Pepper

-17. The antioxidants and phytochemicals present in bell pepper juice makes the skin healthy and youthful.
+The antioxidants and phytochemicalsi XChemical substances produced by plants that usually aid in their resistance to diseases by fungi and bacteria. present in bell pepper juice makes the skin healthy and youthful.

-18. Due to their anti-fungal and anti-bacterial properties, bell peppers can alleviate infections like shingles and athlete’s foot in combination with proper medication.
+Due to their antifungal and antibacterial properties, bell peppers can alleviate infections like shingles and athlete’s foot in combination with proper medication.

-19. Consumption of bell pepper juice helps in reversing the signs of ageing due to its high antioxidant levels.
+Consumption of bell pepper juice helps in delaying the appearance of the signs of aging due to its high antioxidant levels.
 Bell peppers protect the skin from damage-causing free radicals, thus promoting healthy and younger looking skin.

-All peppers are good source of vitamin A, C and K; however, the red ones are the highest in nutritional value.
-Red peppers also contain carotenoids such as lycopene and beta-cryptoxanthin.
-They are rich in phytochemicals and have significant amount of fiber.
+All peppers are a good source of vitamins A, C, and K. However, the red ones are the highest in nutritional value.
+Red peppers also contain carotenoidsi XA group of bright yellow, red, or orange pigments with antioxidant properties that render color to fruits and vegetables. , such as lycopene and beta-cryptoxanthin.
+They are rich in phytochemicals and have a significant amount of fiber.
 A substance capsaicin which occurs in the white membranes of other peppers is present in lesser amounts in bell peppers.
 Some of the nutrients available in bell peppers are given below.

 Bell Pepper Nutritional Chart, USDA: